 Hi, I’m Lena.
 I’m a printmaker, visual artist, art educator, and creative writer.
 Rhizome Studio is my business adventure as an artist.
-I teach art courses as a part-time assistant professor (fixed term) at Michigan State University, and I work for a nonprofit publishing company in Lansing, Michigan.
-You can follow my creative adventures at my blog, and you can follow Rhizome Studio on Facebook.
+I teach art classes and workshops for youth, teens, and adults, to which I bring my experience working with youth in school and nonprofit settings as well as five+ years of university teaching experience as an assistant and adjunct professor teaching studio foundations, printmaking, and fiber art courses.
+Follow my creative adventures on Instagram @rhizome.artstudio and Rhizome Studio on Facebook.

 Check out my Artist Statement.

 I come from the Midwest, and it shows – in my artwork and in my worldview.
-I grew up in green, humid summers near the Maumee River in Toledo, Ohio, transfixed by trumpet vines and morning glories – and marching with my dad’s union in the Labor Day parade.
+I grew up in green, humid summers near the Maumee River in Toledo, Ohio, transfixed by trumpet vines and morning glories – and marching with the union in the Labor Day parade.

 I now live in mid-Michigan, in a town bordered by meadows, fields, hilly forests, and small lakes.
 For me, being in nature is restorative and energizing – and inspiring.
 I run, swim, travel, kayak, do yoga, and sometimes even scuba dive.
 I keep my sketchbook and camera on hand in the kayak to document plants and exposed roots where the earth meets the water.
 I am fascinated with the natural world, and that informs my work as an artist.

-When I’m not outdoors, working, or teaching, I’m plotting and planning for Rhizome Studio.
-I write fiction in every snatched and borrowed moment in between.
+When I’m not outdoors, working, or teaching, I’m plotting and planning for Rhizome Studio (and writing fiction in snatched and borrowed moments).